Colorful Minors

 As observed in \cite{GolovachST23Model}, the decision versions of \textsc{Unordered Linkability} and \textsc{Ordered Linkability} are $\mathsf{CMSO/tw}\!+\!\mathsf{dp}$-definable, therefore, from \cref{prop_HadAnnotated}, they both admit an $\Ocal_{h+\hw(G)}(|G|^2)$ time algorithm.
 In other words, while no \FPT-algorithms are expected when parameterized by $h,$ they both become fixed parameter tractable (\FPT), when they are further restricted to graphs of bounded Hadwiger number.

 According to our results, towards achieving \FPT-algorithms, we can do more than bounding the Hadwiger number of the input graph.
-For this, it can be easily seen that both these problems are folio-representable, therefore, from \cref{thm_rcMeta_Intro}, we may deduce that they both admit an $\Ocal_{h+\rh(G,\chi)}(|G|^{\Ocal(1)})$ time algorithm (recall that for 1-colorful graphs $\srh$ and $\rh$ are the same parameter).
+For this, it can be easily seen that both these problems are folio-representable, therefore, from \cref{thm_rcMeta_Intro}, we may deduce that they both admit an $\Ocal_{h+\rh(G,\chi)}(|G|^{\Ocal(1)})$ time algorithm.
 This reveals that it is not only the structure of $G$ that determines the parameterized complexity of these problems but the way the vertices in $\chi^{-1}(1)$ are distributed in $G.$

 \paragraph{Packing and covering.} As commented in the \cref{sec_concl}, by using \cref{the_MSOL_tw} we can construct algorithms running in $\Ocal_{r+|H|+k}(|G|^{\Ocal(1)})$ time for the following decision problem (for every $q\in \Nbbb$).